Anxiety Treatment South Africa

-Most of us experience anxiety at times in life, for example if we are starting a new job, moving house or giving an important work presentation.
-At times like these it is perfectly normal to feel anxious and can even be beneficial, raising our performance levels.
+Most of us experience anxiety at times in life, for example, if we are starting a new job, moving house or giving an important work presentation.
+At times like these it is perfectly normal to feel anxious, and it can even be beneficial, raising our performance levels.

-Unfortunately, our bodies are not able to distinguish between a very real and present danger and an imagined or anticipated danger in the future.
+Unfortunately, our bodies cannot distinguish between a very real and present danger and an imagined or anticipated danger in the future.
 If the brain believes we have sensed danger (real or imagined), it will automatically set off alarms in the body, triggering the fight-flight-freeze response – and we will feel anxious.

 For some people, this response can be heightened and constant, with unpleasant physical symptoms, and be difficult to control.
 The anxiety can become chronic and irrational and starts to interfere with daily functioning.
 The mental, physical and emotional symptoms may be so intense that they cause work, family and social difficulties.
 At this point, a person is suffering from an anxiety disorder.

-Anxiety is the main symptom for several disorders, including:
+Anxiety is the main symptom of several disorders, including:

 - Panic disorder

 - Post-traumatic stress disorder (PTSD)